rfdickerson/coloom/specification.md

 - `Column Name` (variable length): The name of the column.
 - `Data Type` (variable length): The data type of the column.
 - `Compressed Data` (variable length): The compressed data for the column.

+### Indexes

+Indexes are stored to allow for faster search operations.
+The indexing structure is stored in the following format:

+- `Number of Indexes` (4 bytes): A 32-bit integer representing the number of indexes.
+- `Index Entries` (variable length): A list of index entries, each containing:
+  - `Column Name` (variable length): The name of the indexed column.
+  - `Number of Entries` (4 bytes): A 32-bit integer representing the number of entries in the index.
+  - `Index Data` (variable length): A list of index data, each containing:
+    - `Value` (variable length): The value being indexed.
+    - `Number of Positions` (4 bytes): A 32-bit integer representing the number of positions for the value.
+    - `Positions` (variable length): A list of positions (row indices) where the value is found.

 ### Footer